 Can I submit more than one project?

-Each $25 submission fee is valid for ONE body of work.
-We want to see your best body of work.
-However, if you feel that you need to submit a second body of work, you may do so by paying another $25 submission fee and submitting a different project.
+Yes!
+However, each submission fee is valid for ONE body of work.
+We want to see your strongest body of work.
+If you feel that you need to submit a second body of work, you may do so by paying another submission fee and submitting a different project.

 When will I be notified if I am selected for this issue?

-All selected artists will be notified by July 15th.
-Photographers that are chosen for this issue will be required to answer interview questions from one of our guest curators.
+All selected artists will be notified by mid-April and a list of selected print artists will be emailed to ALL applicants.
+Photographers that are chosen for this issue may be asked to answer interview questions from our editorial team.

 What happens if I am not chosen for print?